isl-org/Open3D/docs/tutorial/C++/cplusplus_interface.rst

 Create C++ project
 ==================

-.. warning:: The following is supported on Ubuntu only at this time.
+.. warning:: The following is supported at this time only on Ubuntu with all dependencies installed.

 Let's create a basic C++ project based on CMake and Open3D installed libraries and headers.